Meet Our Staff

 Jeffrey W. Briggs

 Jeff Briggs was raised in Monroe County, Ohio and graduated from Woodsfield High School in the Class of 1991.
 He attended Ohio University and graduated from the Cincinnati College of Mortuary Science in 1998 with his Bachelor's Degree in Mortuary Science.
-He started in funeral service in 1989 at a funeral home in Woodsfield, and in 2002 left to go to work for Rock of Ages Memorials.
+He started in funeral service in 1989 at a funeral home in Woodsfield, Ohio, and in 2002 left to go to work for Rock of Ages Memorials.
 In August of 2005, Jeff joined the Snyder Funeral Homes of Knox County.
 He holds licenses in the State of Ohio as a funeral director and embalmer.

 Ryan M. Collins